-Nature is on your side if you’re landscaping a yard in Dallas.
+Nature is on your side if you’re a homeowner landscaping a yard in Dallas.
 The long growing season and the rich soil are friendly to gardeners.
-It’s just a matter of choosing the landscape elements that best flatter your outdoor space.
-Here are some of the hot landscaping trends in Dallas.
+It’s just a matter of choosing the residential landscape elements that best flatter your outdoor living space.
+Here are some of the hot landscaping ideas in Dallas.

 What you plant in your yard can help cool the Metroplex.
-The Dallas Urban Forestry Management Program encourages tree planting to counter the urban heat island effect or UHI.
+The Dallas Urban Forestry Management Program encourages tree planting to counter the urban heat island (UHI) effect.
 The city’s Urban Forest Advisory Committee encourages tree planting for several reasons:

 - Large trees provide shade to block the sun’s heat.

 - Trees release moisture, which lowers the urban air temperature.
 Arborists call this “evapotranspiration.”

 - Trees need carbon dioxide to survive.
 Through their “breathing” or photosynthesis process, they remove significant amounts of carbon dioxide and other pollutants.

 All three of these species are known for their drought tolerance.
 In other words, these trees can handle North Texas summers when the temperatures soar into the triple digits.
 They’re also tough enough to stand up to severe storms.

 Avoid Planting Ash Trees